 - Carefully grab the icon (the pointer will change) and place the first letter of the title roughly an inch above and to the right of where you want it to end up in the video.

 Then make a quick video test clip and adjust your specs accordingly.
-Use something permanent on the screen to align the first letter of the title with, like "An inch above the 'G' in 'Google' and a half-inch to the right."
+Use something permanent on the screen to align the first letter of the title with, like "An inch above the center of the tower and a half-inch to the right."